EstrellaSC/STAMWWArun/index.markdown

 Facts:

-The STAMWWA has obtained the express consent of the women who participated and completed the questionnaire.
+The STAMWWA has obtained the consent of the women who participated and completed the questionnaire.

 The STAMWWA is a multilingual, intermedial platform including audio and textual elements.